 How can a young person discover specific aptitudes?
 As part of the college application process, students take college entrance exams like the ACT or SAT.
 These standardized tests are a good marker of whether a high school student has the verbal and math aptitude for critical thinking required in most college courses.
 If students' scores are only average, it would seem highly unlikely that they would be able to compete in pre-med, pre-law, or engineering majors.
 Another way to discover aptitudes is by taking standardized chemistry, biology, and physics tests during high school.
 These tests should reveal any creative ability.

 In choosing a college major, it is so important that there is a happy marriage between interests and aptitudes.
 Without this nexus, a college student will experience extreme frustration as I did years ago.

 3. Finding a Job in Your Major After Graduation

 When deciding on a college major, you must ask yourself whether you will be able to easily secure gainful employment after graduation.
-For those majoring in computer programming, engineering, or the biological fields, it will most probably be easy to get a job with a Bachelors.
-However, what will your chances be of getting employment with a Bachelors Degree in music appreciation, art history, or communications?
+For those majoring in computer programming, engineering, or the biological fields, it will most probably be easy to get a job with a Bachelors's.
+However, what will your chances be of getting employment with a Bachelors's Degree in music appreciation, art history, or communications?

 4. How Much Can I Earn in a Job With My Major?

 Most incoming freshmen don't have wealthy parents, and therefore they must depend on student loans for college expenses.
-For some students, the amount of student loans might approach more than 100,000 U.S. dollars.
+For some students, several student loans might approach more than 100,000 U.S. dollars.
 Needless to say, students want to get good-paying jobs so that they can easily start repaying these loans after graduation.
-Do students want a position of that as a teacher or social worker that starts at 30-35 k per year or that of a computer programmer or biological technician which pays twice as much?
+Do students want a position as a teacher or social worker that starts at 30-35 k per year or that as a computer programmer or biological technician that pays twice as much?

 5. How Long Will It Take to Complete the Major?